 In this report, we present our matrix, which identified thirteen (13) issues that are most material to the Group and the stakeholders.
 The matters situated on the top right of the matrix are the themes considered to be of the highest significance.
 With recent human rights alerts in Malaysia, our stakeholders place a priority on social material matters.
-Similarly, our group continues to ensure our operations enrich the lives of our stakeholders, prioritizing health and safety and the championing of human rights.
+Similarly, our group continues to ensure our operations enrich the lives of our stakeholders, prioritising health and safety and the championing of human rights.

-Economic Envi Environment al Governance Accreditation Technology and In Supply Chain 4.
-5. 6.
-7. 8.
-Energy Efficiency Waste Management Water Consumption Biodiversity Climate Change 9.
-10. 11.
-12. Health and Safety Labour Relations Human Rights Community empowerment 13.
-Governance and business ethics
+- Economic: Accreditation, Technology and Innovation, Supply Chain - Environment: Energy Efficiency, Waste Management, Water Consumption, Biodiversity, Climate Change - Social: Health and Safety, Labour Relations, Human Rights, Community empowerment - Governance: Governance and business ethics